 As far as your carbs go, I highly suggest that you eat your sweet potatoes and other hefty Paleo carb sources as soon as you wake up in the morning (along with your protein and fat, of course).
 Since you’re bonking in the afternoon, it makes me think that your breakfast is not sufficient, even though you say it keeps you satisfied.
 If you’re exhausted in the afternoon, something is not right.
 The way you feed yourself when you wake up determines the rest of the day (and sometimes for days after that).
 Eat the heavy carbs in the morning and then again maybe at mid morning or lunch.
 It’s a good idea to eat heavy carbs in the first half of the day, anyway, because you have all day to use them up, as opposed to eating them at night when you’re just going to store them (potentially as fat).

 The only other suggestion I have is that you go to a good naturopathic doctor in your area who can test all of your thyroid markers to see if the meds you’re on are actually appropriate.
 Most docs only test your TSH, but there are a lot of other physiological markers that a naturopath will test and then have you take supplements and pharmaceuticals for to correct.
 I’m not huge on pharmaceuticals, but sometimes when there’s profound tissue damage after so many years of abuse, your thyroid and other glands just can’t produce the hormones they need to produce.
+Plus, there are foods that can actually be more supportive of the thyroid, and you should look into those, too.

 I wish you luck, patience and success, and I hope to hear from you for an update!